Slow-cooked Mediterranean€€€mitte

 Tip: Sunday lunch from 12:00 is the easier seating than weekday dinner.
 Book two weeks ahead by phone.

-Borchardt on Berlin's Franzoesische Strasse has cooked the city's reference Wiener Schnitzel since 1992; the 1850s dining room runs 200 covers and a political lunch.
+Borchardt on Berlin's Franzoesische Strasse has cooked the city's reference Wiener Schnitzel since 1992; the 1850s dining room runs 200 covers.

 Signature: Wiener Schnitzel, Kalbsleber